JanssenProject/jans/docs/agama/quick-start.md

 - Line 6: RRF is used to send a response to the user's browser: it takes the path to a template (`hello/index.ftlh`) and injects a value into it (`in` in this case).
 The produced (**R**endered) markup is sent (**R**eplied) to the browser.
 Finally, the result of the interaction of the user with the page can be retrieved (**F**etched), however, this is skipped here because we are no capturing anything at the client side.

 - The contents of [index.ftlh](TODO) should be familiar to web developers.
 The `${...}` notation is used to dynamically insert values in the markup: the text `John` in this case.
 Expressions like this are integral part of Freemarker.
 Once form submission occurs, flow execution continues at line 8.

-- Line 8: another assignment to a map variable. `true` denotes the boolean value all coders know.

-- Line 9: a logging statement.
+- Line 8: a logging statement.
 This appends the text `Done!` to the flow's log.
 The `Log` instruction is pretty versatile; it is used in its simplest form here.

-- Line 10: marks the flow ending. `Finish` generally has to be supplied a map (`outcome` in this case) with at least a key named `success` whose value is boolean.
-Here we always report a positive success (unrealistic for sure).
-Additionally in a key named `data` a `userId` is supplied.
+- Line 9: marks the flow ending. `Finish` has several forms but here a shorthand notation is used where we always report a positive success and supply the identifier of a user.
 If it turns out your local user database contains a user identified by `john_doe`, this will be the subject that will get authenticated by the server, otherwise an error page will be shown.

-This flow is extremely static but showcases minimal key elements for flow building.
+This flow is extremely static and unrealistic but showcases minimal key elements for flow building.
 Please **do not** try this flow in any of your production servers.

 ### Add the flow to the server